 Over time I shared with my friends and family how I overcame my health problems.
 And then I told others.
 Many were earnest with their questions, eager to learn more and make changes to their own diets.
 I continued to tell my story, share my adapted recipes, and give encouragement.

 Observing all this, my husband asked me to consider writing a cookbook.
 The lightbulb snapped on.
 What I was learning and collecting was a cookbook of recipes I could share—a cookbook that used unprocessed, organic ingredients in recipes that were truly delicious.
 From that moment, I couldn’t stay out of the kitchen and wrote the cookbook Deliciously Organic.

 With the encouragement of friends I began teaching cooking classes out of my home.
 Before long I was overwhelmed with requests for information and recipes, so I started this cooking blog, Deliciously Organic, as an interactive and efficient avenue to teach and dispense advice and recipes on a much wider scale.

 Then, while writing my first cookbook back in 2008, I had an amalgam filling removed and unfortunately the doctor didn’t take the proper precautions during the extraction.
-As a result, my thyroid absorbed many of the heavy metals and months later I was diagnosed with Hashimoto’s disease (you can read the full story here).
+As a result, my thyroid absorbed many of the heavy metals and months later I was diagnosed with Hashimoto’s disease.
 The disease ravaged my body with hives, I had little energy and was quickly slipping into a depression.
 Once again the doctors didn’t have any answers and said there wasn’t anything they could do.
 I once again turned to nutrition and began a grain-free diet rich in healthy fats, meats, vegetables and fermented foods to begin the healing process.
 After several years of hard work, discipline, and the amazing guidance of my nutritionist, I’m happy to say the disease is now in full remission!
-In my next cookbook The Grain-Free Family Table I will share with you all I learned about battling inflammation, how I reversed my disease, over 125 grain-free recipes and all of my best health and cooking tips.
+In my next cookbook, The Grain-Free Family Table, I will share with you all I learned about battling inflammation, how I reversed my disease, over 125 grain-free recipes and all of my best health and cooking tips.
 It will be hitting shelves this fall, so stay tuned!